HintHub/hh-prodstack/readme.md

 The issue is that old data structures may be damaged, so backup the data before upgrading.

+Then do a `git pull`, which should download the remote changes to local.

+Additionally you could do a `git reset --hard HEAD` (which destroys everything in the local repository and resets it to the HEAD of the branch)**

-*edited 06 Nov 2021 - Template by SAAD-IT*
+*created 06 Nov 2021 - Template by SAAD-IT | changed 01/2021*